railslove/showoff-presentations/README.md

 After that you `cd` into your new presentation directory and run `../install_template.sh` which will create symbolic links to the assets in the `/template` folder.

+Alternativly, to create a presentation with Railslove template, run './create_with_template.sh presentationname'

 ### Start showoff presentation server
 run `showoff serve`